Sleigh-Flight Moon by Holiday Mathis - Boston Herald - Go Tech Daily

 hhd@get.creators.com (Holiday Mathis)

-Are you planning a vacation surprise?
+Are you planning a holiday surprise?
 The happy angle of the sun and Uranus provide great help with this.
 As for those who go a distance to be with loved ones, the Sagittarian moon of travels and expeditions will be a handy travel companion, as well as a cheerleader for Santa’s sleigh.
-“Merry Christmas for everyone and a good night!”
+“Merry Christmas to everyone and a good night!”

 ARIES (March 21 – April 19).
 It comes down to that you have to To do things to remember.
 Memories are made with action.
-Telling something or experiencing it passively as a member of a program leads to forgetting.
+Being told something or experiencing passively as a member of a program leads to forgetting.

 TAURUS (April 20 to May 20).
 You will find the right match for what you offer, but probably not immediately.
 You start with situations that work well at some levels, but not at others, and you learn from them so that you can create a great fit later.